AVSystem/Anjay-freertos-client/README.md

  - Download [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html)
  - Import the cloned project to your workspace
  - In the Project Explorer navigate to one of the [Project Path] taken from the table above, depending on the hardware you use.
- - Build and run `Anjay-freertos-client-[BOARD]-[MODEM]` configuration given for the selected project.
+ - To build and run the project:
+   - For `B-U585I-IOT02A` board: simply build and run `Anjay-freertos-client-B-U585I-IOT02A-BG96` configuration.
+   - For `STM32L496G-DISCO` and `B-L462E-CELL1` boards: please follow the instructions in `Projects/STM32L496G-DISCO/README.md` and `Projects/B-L462E-CELL1/README.md` respectively.

 ## Connecting to the LwM2M Server